mikelo/container-kubernetes-tutorials/6-k8_environment/README.md

 3. cd to **container-kubernetes-tutorials/6-k8_environment**

 ### 1.1.
 Deploy and run application on IBM Kubernetes Service
-The *restaurant-app.yaml* file, provided in this repository, defines all the configurations needed to deploy and run the application in Kubernetes cluster.
+The *restaurant-configmap.yaml*, *restaurant-secret.yaml* and *restaurant-app.yaml* files, provided in this repository define all the configurations needed to deploy and run the application in a Kubernetes cluster.

-Once you have authenticated to Kubernetes cluster, as described in the *IBM Kubernetes Service authentication* section, you can just issue the following command
+Once you have authenticated to Kubernetes cluster, as described in the *IBM Kubernetes Service authentication* section, you can just issue the following commands:

+**kubectl apply -f restaurant-configmap.yaml**

+The command above will create the ConfigMap that will be used by the application to externalize configuration keys.

+**kubectl apply -f restaurant-secret.yaml**

+The command above will create the Secret that externalizes sensitive information.

 **kubectl apply -f restaurant-app.yaml**

+The command above will create the Deployment and NodePort Service objects in Kubernetes cluster, allowing the application to run and be accessed.

 Once the command has run successfully you can open a browser to **http://<PUBLIC_IP>:31115** url and test the application, where <PUBLIC_IP> is the Public IP Address of your Kubernetes cluster, that you wrote down before.
 If you do not know <PUBLIC_IP> of your cluster, just issue the command **kubectl get node -o wide** and take note of EXTERNAL-IP.